Gospel artist and pastor Travis Greene asks an important question in new book

 What inspired you to write this book?

 The book is about management and talking about stewardship.
-I think so many times people think that they’re waiting on God, and the truth is, sometimes He’s waiting on us.
+I think so many times people think that they’re waiting on God, and the truth is, sometimes he’s waiting on us.
 I talked about this in the book, and I give tools to be elevated to what I like to call the trust zone with God.
-God loves everyone … and will use anyone, but He doesn’t trust everybody with His resources.
+God loves everyone … and will use anyone, but he doesn’t trust everybody with his resources.
 The proof of your expectation is your preparation.
 This book is not a book about how to pray, but rather challenging men.
 So many times, like I said, we’re praying for miracles, and that could be the wrong thing.
 When we get ready to prepare our hearts and prepare our lives for what it is that we believe God for, then ultimately we’ll be able to hold in our hands what we’ve been holding in our hearts.

 How can people pray the correct way?